stationaryreality/Wordpress-Customization/docs/performance.md

 ## 🖼️ Image Optimization

-I’ve converted all images and animated GIFs to **WebP**, a modern format that offers much smaller file sizes with no noticeable quality loss.
+I’m in the process of converting all images and animated GIFs to **WebP**, a modern format that offers much smaller file sizes with no noticeable quality loss.
 This improves load times and reduces bandwidth usage significantly.

 ---